 The pioneering jazz dance company celebrates its big birthday with a retooled name—losing the word “jazz”—and a bold move from its longtime home in suburban Evanston to the cultural heart of downtown Chicago.

 Why the name change?
 It came about gradually.
 Nan and the new executive director, Michael McStraw, felt that the word “jazz” had begun to pigeonhole the company.
 To some, it meant only one type of music, to others, a particular style of dancing.
 Removing the word “jazz” allows the company to expand its artistic options.

 Helping to make this expansion happen is Autumn Eckman, who was first drawn to Giordano’s work at the Jazz Dance World Congress.
 She was taken by the “percussive, grounded, rhythmic movement, the coordination of opposing movements, and his beautifully choreographed arms and back.”
 Eckman began as a scholarship student and worked her way into the company.
 Today, she choreographs frequently, conducts rehearsals twice a week, and teaches company classes in both modern and ballet.

-At right: Le Grand Futur Is Here! by Mia Michaels, with the original 1999 cast: Autumn Eckman and Jon Lehrer.
+Le Grand Futur Is Here! by Mia Michaels, with the original 1999 cast: Autumn Eckman and Jon Lehrer.
 Photo by Mike Canale from the Dance Magazine Archives.